istio/istio.io/_docs/concepts/traffic-management/overview.md

 ## Traffic management benefits

-Using Istio's traffice management model essentially decouples traffic flow and infrastructure scaling, letting operators specify via Istio-Manager what rules they want traffic to follow rather than which specific pods/VMs should receive traffic - Istio-Manager and intelligent Envoy proxies look after the
+Using Istio's traffic management model essentially decouples traffic flow and infrastructure scaling, letting operators specify via Istio-Manager what rules they want traffic to follow rather than which specific pods/VMs should receive traffic - Istio-Manager and intelligent Envoy proxies look after the